 Bed bugs are parasitic bloodsuckers found all around the world, anywhere humans — their favorite snack — can be found sleeping.

-Thanks in part to an increase in frequent global travel, bed bug infestations in developing countries have been rising significantly since the 1980s.
+Thanks in part to an increase in frequent global travel, bed bug infestations in developing countries have been rising significantly since the 1980s, now considered America’s #1 pest.
 Cleanliness is no reason to let down one’s guard — bed bugs will cozy up in a 5-star hotel just as readily as they will a cheap motel.
 Once nestled, they can survive for up to a year without eating.

 Though they pose no deadly health hazard, bed bugs can cause extreme anxiety and stress to those afflicted by them — up to inducing delusional parasitosis, whose sufferers are convinced of insect infestations that exist only in their minds.

 All told, it’s much better to be proactive about bed bugs before an infestation grows around you.
 Learn how you can identify these insects and actively prevent bringing them into your home.

 Signs of Bed Bugs

 Bed bug infestations are notoriously difficult to early on.
 Because the bugs are so good at hiding and tend to only come out at night, having a pest control professional catch one out and about in unlikely.
 It doesn’t help that they’re a very small bug and it’s impossible to tell with certainty if a bug bite is from a bed bug or not.
 For both average person and trained expert, it can be challenging to determine whether or not they’re present in a home.

 That being said, if you remain vigilant and know what to look for your can prevent a small problem from turning into a rapidly into a big one.
 It’s much easier (and cheaper) to treat a minor infestation of bed bugs than one that’s had time to spread.